The Avett Brothers: The Carpenter and Magpie and the Dandelion (2012–2015)

 In 2011, the band began the demo process for the followup to I and Love and You for a 2012 release, also produced by Rick Rubin.
 24 songs were recorded.
 On June 26, 2012, the Avett Brothers released a preview of the single "Live and Die" on NPR Music and announced that their sixth studio album, The Carpenter, would be released on September 11, 2012.
-It debuted at number 4 on the Billboard 200 and was nominated for the Grammy award for Best Americana Album at 55th annual Grammy Awards.
+It debuted at number 4 on the Billboard 200 and was nominated for the Grammy for Best Americana Album at 55th Annual Grammy Awards.
 Jacob Edwards left the band in December 2012.
 Mike Marsh, formerly the drummer of Dashboard Confessional, which recorded songs from I and Love and You, joined the band as a touring member at their annual New Year's Eve show in 2012.

 On June 12, 2013, the Avett Brothers announced that a follow-up companion to The Carpenter would be released in the fall of 2013.
 On July 27, at the Newport Folk Festival, the band announced that the new album would be entitled Magpie and the Dandelion.
 On August 8, they told NPR that Magpie and the Dandelion, which consisted mostly of songs recorded during sessions for The Carpenter, would be released on October 15, 2013.
 The NPR announcement also premiered their new single "Another Is Waiting."
 The album was released to generally warm reviews and peaked at number 5 on the Billboard 200 during its first week.
 Tania Elizabeth, who had recorded with the Avetts during the Magpie and the Dandelion sessions, began touring with the band on November 21, 2013.

 Near the end of May 2014, Seth Avett and Bob Crawford mentioned in different interviews they were recording demos for their next album, to be produced by Rick Rubin.
 During their concert on December 13, 2014, in Myrtle Beach, South Carolina, Seth and Scott mentioned they spent November recording songs for their upcoming album.
 In November 2015 Seth updated the release estimate to be "early 2016."

 On November 23, 2015, the band announced their fourth live album and second concert DVD, titled Live, Vol. Four would be released on December 18, 2015.
 The live album was recorded at their concert in Raleigh, North Carolina, on December 31, 2014.
 While touring in support of Live, Vol. Four the band spoke of their ninth studio album.